Shelly855/connect4-ai/README.md

    ```bash
    python game.py
    ```
-3. Use the dropdowns to choose agents, adjust speed, and start the game.
+3. Use the dropdowns to choose agents and start the game.

 ---